a-for-abhishek/ml-engineering-challenge/README.md

 ## Build a machine learning system

-Welcome to the endeavour machine learning challenge!
 This challenge is designed to test a large variety of skills that a machine learning engineer would use in their day to day work.
 There are no restrictions in terms of technology required for this challenge other than the use of Python 3.
 You are free to use whichever technology or cloud provider you like.
 It's important to note that everyone has strong points and weak points.
 If you are strong in one or more areas, try to make that area shine.

 The challenge description is as follows: